yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A7731`: Two `id` values are equivalent only if they are ordinally identical.

+`A7732`: Channels SHOULD only change the value of the `id` field within a conversation when a new action with `state` of `start` is sent, or when the bot sends a `state` of `continue` with a new `id` value.

+`A7733`: Bots SHOULD make best-effort attempts to update the `id` field to reflect the topic of the conversation.
+Channels SHOULD make best-effort attempts to honor the bot's stated `id` values.

 #### Semantic action entities

 The `entities` field contains entities associated with this action.
-The value of the `entities` field is a complex object; the keys of this object are entity names and the values of each key is the corresponding entity values of type [entity](#Entity).
+The value of the `entities` field is a complex object; the keys of this object are entity names and the values of each key is the corresponding entity values of type [entity](#entity).
 The meaning of each entity is defined by the enclosing action and the entity name.
 An additional field named `$instance` occurs after the named entities.
-The value of the `$instance` field is of type [`entityInstance`](#Entity-instance).
+The value of the `$instance` field is of type [`entityInstance`](#entity-instance).

 `A7740`: Unless otherwise specified, senders MAY omit some or all entities associated with an action definition.